-Books by Lynne Namka to Help Children Understand Their Feelings
+Books for Immediate PDF Download by Lynne Namka to Help Children Understand Their Feelings

 The Mad Family Gets Their Mads Out: Fifty Things Your Family Can Say and Do to Express Anger Constructively

 Are people in your family angry and are you looking for ways to help reduce the conflict?
 The explosive child in this delightful book lives in an angry family and he gets angry in return in ways that upset others.
 His parents take him to see a nice lady who teaches him how to play out his anger and express his feelings appropriately.
 The whole family learns positive communication skills, anger containment and expressing uncomfortable feelings.
 The book teaches the “I Formula” and catharsis to release anger.
 The book is number 23 on a bestseller list for domestic violence.